AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 | You can get an AppID using Agora Console.        | Developers can get an AppID using Agora Console.         |
 | Once in GitHub, you can download the sample project. | Once in GitHub, we can download a sample project. |

 If you are describing something in the third person, avoid using "his," "her," or "he/she".
-You can rephrase the sentence, use the singular "they," or refer to the relevant role instead (in singular or plural form). //TODO William Is there a preference?
+You can rephrase the sentence, use the singular "they," or refer to the relevant role instead (in singular or plural form).

 | Do this...                                                  | ...instead of this                                              |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |